Celebrating Heritage British Food & Cooking

 Cumberland Sausages:

-Being probably the most famous of British sausages, Cumberland’s have been a regional speciality for over 500 years.
+Being probably the most famous of British sausages, Cumberland’s has been a regional speciality for over 500 years.
 Because they are made using chopped rather than minced meat, Cumberland’s have a distinct taste and a coarse texture.

-County of Cumberland
+County of Cumberland UK

 Since being granted Protected Geographical Indication (PGI) status in 2011, Cumberlands are a treasure of the British sausage industry.
 This helps to protect their heritage and authenticity in a world of fake sausages from overseas.